Dirac and Maxwell systems in split octonions: Introduction

-The main objective of this article is to recast results provided in \cite{Gamba} to (4+4)-space using the split octonions in place of regular octonions.
 The paper is organized as follows.
-In Sec.~\ref{Cl(4,4)} we present $(8\times 8)$ complex matrix representation of the Clifford algebra $\mathcal{C}\ell_{4,4}$.
-The Sec.~\ref{vectors} and Sec.~\ref{spinors} are devoted to the vector and spinor representations in (4+4)-space, respectively.
-In the Sec.~\ref{triality} the equivalence of $SO(4,4)$ vectors and spinors (triality) is explicitly demonstrated.
-In the Sec.~\ref{split} it is shown that the complete algebra of hyper-complex octonionic basis units can be recovered from the Moufang and Malcev relations.
-In Sec.~\ref{Trilinear} it is written the triality invariant trilinear form in terms of the split octonions.
-Finally, Sec.~\ref{conclusions} presents our conclusions.
+In Sec.~\ref{sec:Cl(4,4)} we present $16\times16$ complex matrix representation of the Clifford algebra $\mathcal{C}\ell_{4,4}$.
+The Sec.~\ref{sec:vectors} and Sec.~\ref{sec:spinors} are devoted to vectorial and spinorial matrix representations of $SO(4,4)$ group respectively.
+In the Sec.~\ref{sec:triality} the equivalence of (4+4)-vectors and chiral spinors (triality) is explicitly demonstrated.
+In the Sec.~\ref{split} it is shown that the complete algebra of hypercomplex octonionic basis units can be recovered from the Moufang and Malcev relations.
+In Sec.~\ref{sec:Trilinear} the trilinear form, and the group $SO(4,4)$ under which it is invariant, is written in terms of split octonions.
+In Sec.~\ref{sec:Field_theory} split octonionic Lagrangians that can be built by quadratic and trilinear invariant forms are presented.
+In the Sec.~\ref{sec:Dirac+Maxwell} it is shown that an equation similar to the split octonionic analyticity condition can be reduced to the system of the Dirac-Maxwell equations.
+Finally, Sec.~\ref{sec:conclusions} presents our conclusions.